 Police Lockups of 1887

 Queensland's colonial prison network was a three-tier system with the major prisons at the top, the Police Gaols in the middle (for sentences up to 30 days), and the local lockups being the smallest.
-These lockups were usually attached to police stations and used to hold prisoners overnight or a for a few days.
-There is often confusion in the records when distinguishing between these different levels of facilities, especially as individual buildings could be upgraded or downgraded according to fluctuations in the local population or changes in economic activity (such as short-term mining activity).
+These lockups were usually attached to police stations and used to hold prisoners overnight or for a few days.
+There is often confusion in the records when distinguishing between these different levels of facilities, especially as individual buildings could be upgraded or downgraded according to fluctuations in the local population or changes in economic activity (such as short-term mining).

 A list of lockups can be viewed here.
 This is based on the report of the '1887 Inquiry into the Management of Gaols in Queensland'.
-Detailed information from the report regarding the size of cells, numbers of windows, sanitary facilities and condition of the lockups are omitted in this docemnet for the sake of brevity.
+Detailed information from the report regarding the size of cells, numbers of windows, sanitary facilities and condition of the lockups are omitted from this document for the sake of brevity.
 The dates given in the report indicate the age of the existing lockups, and are not necessarily the dates when a lockup was first erected in that locality.

 The numbers of lockups would have increased in the following decades as more police stations opened.
 There were 222 police stations across the colony by 1895, and 272 by 1905.
 The 1880s were still relatively early days in the establishment of a British law and order system in the Bush and, as can be seen with certain places listed below, a lack of cells often resulted in prisoners being chained to trees.